colton456p/Stack-Overflow-Data-Analysis/README.md

 ## Data research plan:
 #### Number of posts:
-- [X] Average Number of posts done
+- [X] Average number of posts done
 - [X] Average number of posts done per day
+- [X] Average length of body of post
 #### Number of questions asked:
 - [X] Number of questions posted
 #### New user recruitment: